 Tabernacle of David is a Messianic community that lifts up Messiah Yeshua (Jesus), honors the Torah, and aims to help people grow closer to God.
 See what we believe.

-- 11am – Oneg meal.
+- 11:30am – (Optional) Oneg meal.
 Join our community for a holy meal with Yeshua’s disciples.
 Feel free to bring a kosher-style dish to share.

 What does our service entail?
 Biblical liturgy, worship with Messianic music, blessing the children, and community Scripture study and discussion.
 See what to expect.

-After service, our community often gathers for shared meal and prayers as shabbat comes to a close.
+After service, our community often gathers for shared meal as shabbat comes to a close.

 First time?
 Just show up, share a meal with us, worship together.
 It’ll be a holy time!
 Want to get to know us first?
 Contact us and join one of our families at home for an erev shabbat (Friday night) meal.